tanyaguptaaaa29/Patrolling-Robo/README.md

 ### 2️⃣ Movement & Navigation
 - The **motor driver** controls the **DC motors** to move the robot forward, turn, or stop.
-- The second **Arduino Uno** processes sensor data and makes navigation decisions.
+- The  **Arduino Uno** processes sensor data and makes navigation decisions.

 ### 3️⃣ Surveillance
 - The **Full HD Wi-Fi camera** transmits live footage to a remote device.